idreytser-kryptowire/kryptowire-analysis-action/README.md

-# Kryptowire App Submission Action
+# Quokka (Kryptowire) App Submission Action

-This action takes the file path, platform & API key as input and submits the app file to Kryptowire Portal for analysis
+This action takes the file path, platform & API key as input and submits the app file to Quokka Portal for analysis

 ## Prerequisite